nhsd-exeter/dos-integration/README.md

 #### Rollback Blue/Green Environment

 This will rollback the blue/green environment to the previous version.
+It's best to use the commit of the version you are intending to rollback to ensure the Terraform works correctly together.

 ```bash
 make rollback-blue-green-environment PROFILE=[live/demo/dev] SHARED_ENVIRONMENT=[shared-resources-environment] COMMIT=[short-commit-hash]